roop/roop.github.io/_posts/2016-04-28-apples-prospects-in-india.md

 India, but I doubt those shops can contribute much to iPhone sales.
-Most of the potential iPhone owners are in the cities, where Apple has been partnering with [premium resellers](http://www.apple.com/in/buy/apr/) &ndash; retail outlets that try to give an Apple-store-ish feel.
+Most of the potential iPhone owners are in the cities, where Apple has been partnering with [premium resellers](http://www.apple.com/in/buy/apr/) &ndash; retail outlets that try to give an Apple-Store-ish feel.

 I have no guesses on what Apple might have started regarding retail in the "last few weeks".
 As to what happened in the "last 18 months", Kunal